AlessandroPhdNuclearAstrophysics/gracetopdf/README.md

 4. **"Input file does not exist"**
    - Check the file path and ensure the Grace file exists
    - Verify you have read permissions for the file

+5. **Output PDF has wrong orientation or rotation**
+   - This issue has been resolved by using EPS as intermediate format with epstopdf
+   - The script automatically uses the optimal conversion path via EPS→PDF

+6. **Output PDF appears cropped or has wrong page size**
+   - Now resolved by using epstopdf which properly handles EPS bounding boxes
+   - epstopdf automatically determines the correct page size from EPS

 ### Getting Help